acoli-repo/AURIS/guidelines/draft/format.md

 In addition to that, you can (and should) use the annotation protocol to keep track of any observations you made during the annotation process, e.g., difficulties in interpreting or applying the annotation manual.
 This will guide future revision efforts.

-The annotation protocol should be saved in the same folder as the target file, and (except for the file type extension), it should carry the same name.
+The annotation protocol should be saved in the same folder as the target file, and (except for the file extension), it should carry the same name.

 ### On Evaluation